PaoloMazzon/Astro/docs/classes/Mouse.md

 that use `zoom` instead of `width/height`.

 ### left
-`static left`
+Read Only: `static left`

-Returns true if the left mouse buttons is currently held down.
+Variable Type: `Bool` - True if the left mouse buttons is currently held down.

 ### left_pressed
-`static left_pressed`
+Read Only: `static left_pressed`

-Returns true if the left mouse button was just pressed this frame.
+Variable Type: `Bool` - True if the left mouse button was just pressed this frame.

 ### left_released
-`static left_released`
+Read Only: `static left_released`

-Returns true if the left mouse button was just released this frame.
+Variable Type: `Bool` - True if the left mouse button was just released this frame.

 ### right
-`static right`
+Read Only: `static right`

-Returns true if the right mouse buttons is currently held down.
+Variable Type: `Bool` - True if the right mouse buttons is currently held down.

 ### right_pressed
-`static right_pressed`
+Read Only: `static right_pressed`

-Returns true if the right mouse button was just pressed this frame.
+Variable Type: `Bool` - True if the right mouse button was just pressed this frame.

 ### right_released
-`static right_released`
+Read Only: `static right_released`

-Returns true if the right mouse button was just released this frame.
+Variable Type: `Bool` - True if the right mouse button was just released this frame.

 ### middle
-`static middle`
+Read Only: `static middle`

-Returns true if the middle mouse buttons is currently held down.
+Variable Type: `Bool` - True if the middle mouse buttons is currently held down.

 ### middle_pressed
-`static middle_pressed`
+Read Only: `static middle_pressed`

-Returns true if the middle mouse button was just pressed this frame.
+Variable Type: `Bool` - True if the middle mouse button was just pressed this frame.

 ### middle_released
-`static middle_released`
+Read Only: `static middle_released`

-Returns true if the middle mouse button was just released this frame.
+Variable Type: `Bool` - True if the middle mouse button was just released this frame.